The Best Japan Travel Tips

 What to See, Where to Go, When to Travel

 Japan has something for nearly anyone.
 Many have expressed interest in seeing Japan, but don’t have any idea on what to see.
 It’s all up to your own individual interests – and nobody knows what those are better than you.
 So what interests you?
 There are many aspects to Japan, including its many temples/shrines, castles, shopping, arts, museums, gardens, hot springs, hiking, folk crafts, festivals, nature, pop culture, cuisine, and many more.
 Don’t be afraid to try something new.
 You absolutely do not need to hire some overpriced tour guide at all.
+But if you are flummoxed at going to a foreign country and need your hands held, there are many groups in Japan with free guides – you only pay for any transport, meals, and admissions fees.

 Once you know what to see, you can determine where to go to see it all.
 Do you prefer to see some of the best in many places?
 Or fully immerse yourself in a given region?
 Do you travel fast paced, or go really slowly?
 Either way, those who have a better experience are people who are realistic and don’t try to bite off more than they can chew, nor those who just linger and loiter.
 You don’t have to see it all in one trip.
 Japan will always be here.
 So if you think you might return to Japan again, it makes more sense to stick to just a couple of regions, and leave the rest for the future.
 And please don’t be a clod who only spends all your time in Tokyo, then flies home to tell your friends that you’ve “seen Japan”.
 You haven’t.

 The best seasons to visit Japan are spring and autumn.
 But there are some nice things in each season.
 It’s important to note that Japan actually covers a lot of latitudes, and Okinawa starts warming up more than 3 months earlier than Hokkaido.
-Summertime in Hokkaido and the far north of Honshu Island though are excellent.
+Summertime in Hokkaido and the far north of Honshu Island though is excellent.

 The peak expensive seasons in Japan are the end/start of the year, Golden Week (end of April & first week of May) and O-Bon.
 That said, getting a hotel in popular places like Kyoto during the cherry blossom season (usually the end of March through the first week of April) can be hard.
 Choosing a suburb or Osaka is a good alternative.
 While the cherry blossoms are famous and beautiful, the rest of spring’s beauty follows later – you can see the blossoms but the mountains are often still brown and dead until weeks later.